GameTimeline

 See the Metroid games timeline for every mainline chapter—2D and Prime—plus Zero Mission, Samus Returns, Super Metroid, Other M, Fusion, and Dread.
 This page covers first-person Prime entries only.

 Same Tallon IV story—Remastered (2023) adds HD visuals and dual-stick controls on Switch.
-One Release row for the remaster launch; Story order treats it as interchangeable with Metroid Prime (2002).
+One release-order titles for the remaster launch; Story order treats it as interchangeable with Metroid Prime (2002).
 Buy Remastered unless you collect GameCube discs.

 Canon & Metroid hub

-On the full Samus timeline (main /metroid Story tab), Nintendo places Prime 4: Beyond after Other M and before Metroid Fusion—even though Prime 4 is largely standalone in another dimension.
+On the full Samus timeline (main Metroid games timeline Story tab), Nintendo places Prime 4: Beyond after Other M and before Metroid Fusion—even though Prime 4 is largely standalone in another dimension.
 After Prime 4, continue Fusion → Dread on the main page for the 2D epilogue.
 You can play Prime 4 without Fusion, but not the other way around if you want zero spoilers.

 Optional & related